lukekavanagh/lukekavanagh.github.io/unit_3/ruby/week_9/translate-to-js/README.md

 - Create, add properties to, delete properties from, and access values from JavaScript Object literals

 ## Summary:
-Find a Ruby challenge you particularly enjoyed.
-Then solve it again using JavaScript.
+Find two Ruby challenges you particularly enjoyed.
+Then, solve them again using JavaScript.
+Write your two solutions in my_solution_1.js and my_solution_2.js.

 ## Releases: